 Installing Control Room on Amazon Web Services

-For Automation 360 to work properly on Amazon Workspace, update the registry on all Workspace machines by performing the following:
+- For Automation 360 to work properly on Amazon Workspace, update the registry on all Workspace machines.
+For details, see Device compatibility .

 - Step 1: Prepare for installation